Rudi Lubbers: A Dutch Boxer with an Unforgettable Career

 1968 Summer Olympics:

-Impact on the Boxing Sport
+Influence on the Sport of Boxing

 The Fight Against Muhammad Ali